-L. Federal Transit Administration Appeals (Only if Federal funds are used in the procurement)
+L. Limited Appeals to Federal Transit Administration (Only if Federal funds are used in the procurement)

-- 1. A protestor adversely affected by a bid protest decision of the Foothill Transit Executive Director may submit a protest to the Federal Transit Administration (FTA) in accordance with the provisions of FTA Circular 4220.1F, as currently in effect as of the date of Foothill Transit's decision on the bid protest.
-A protestor must exhaust its administrative remedies by pursuing Foothill Transit's protest procedures to completion before appealing Foothill Transit's decision to FTA. - 2.
-Under the provision of the FTA Circular, FTA will only review protests regarding the alleged failure of Foothill Transit to have written protest procedures, the alleged failure of Foothill Transit to have complied with its protest procedures; or Foothill Transit's alleged failure to review a protest when presented the opportunity to do so.
-FTA will not consider every appeal filed by a protestor merely because a Federal law or regulation may be involved.
-Instead, FTA will exercise discretionary jurisdiction over those appeals involving issues important to FTA's overall public transportation program.
-FTA will refer violation violations of Federal law for which it does not have primary jurisdiction to the Federal authority having proper jurisdiction. - 3.
-In accordance with the FTA Circular, such protest must be filed with FTA's Regional Office no later than five (5) working days after the date when the protestor has received actual or constructive notice of Foothill Transit's final decision or within five (5) working days of the date when the protester has identified other grounds for appeal to FTA (i.e., Foothill Transit's failure to have or failure to comply with its protest procedures or failure to review the protest).
+Foothill Transit protest decisions may be appealed to FTA only as permitted by Federal standards, including the U.S. Department of Transportation's adoption of 2 C.F.R.
+200.318(k) and FTA Circular 4220.1F, as currently in effect as of the date of Foothill Transit's decision on the bid protest.
+A protestor must exhaust its administrative remedies by pursuing Foothill Transit's protest procedures to completion before appealing Foothill Transit's decision to FTA.
+2. In accordance with the FTA Circular, such protest must be filed with FTA's Regional Office no later than five (5) working days after the date when the protestor has received actual or constructive notice of Foothill Transit's final decision or within five (5) working days of the date when the protester has identified other grounds for appeal to FTA (i.e., Foothill Transit's failure to have or failure to comply with its protest procedures or failure to review the protest).